saleem144/security/port_forwarding_and_tunneling/port-knocking.md

 **Port knocking**

-Is a stealth method to externally open **ports **that, by default, the firewall keeps closed.
-It works by requiring connection attempts to a series of predefined closed **ports**
+Port knocking is a technique used to protect network services which must be accessible from the public Internet but are not intended for public use.
+It works by blocking access to the service unless the client first ‘knocks’ by sending a short sequence of packets to a particular set of ports in a particular order.
+The content of the packets is unimportant.